 A simple Google search of the query “Neil Peart Overrated” brings you to a list of forums with users complaining about how Neil’s groove sucks or how he has no feel when he plays.

-Now Neil might not be Steve Gadd, but that’s what makes him unique.
+Now Neil might not be Steve Gadd, but that makes him unique.
 There isn’t anyone who sounds similar to him.

-Despite receiving a plethora of awards and honors from notable magazines like Modern Drummer and DRUM! magazine, this opinion still has manifested and most likely won’t recede.
+Despite receiving many awards and honors from notable magazines like Modern Drummer and DRUM!
+Magazine, this opinion still has manifested and most likely won’t recede.

-Because he happened to be in a moderately popular band (in terms of mainstream culture) that featured drumming that was far beyond that of the standard rock drummer in terms of precision and prowess.
+Why is this?
+Because he happened to be in a moderately popular band (in terms of mainstream culture) that featured drumming far beyond that of the standard rock drummer in terms of precision and prowess.